 Biomedical Applications – Director Steve Merrill

 This lab applies mathematical modeling and computational approaches to questions arising in laboratory, field, and clinic.
-Due to my recent appointment with the FDA, problems which have regulatory impact are of special interest.
 Some current projects include:

 - The role of UV light in cancer initiation and progression.
 Of interest is the interplay between sunlight and artificial light in melanoma and Human Papilloma Virus (HPV) associated cancers.
 This is joint with the Division of Biology, Chemistry, and Materials Science at CDRH at the FDA.

 - Thyroid autoimmunity and association with thyroid cancer and diabetes.
-This work has collaborators in Italy and Michigan State University.
+This work has collaborators in Italy and University of Wisconsin - Whitewater.

 Applied and Computational Probability – Director Elaine Spiller